jsaujla/buggy-automation-testing/README.md

 # README #

 ### About the repository ###
-* The repository contains UI test automation assessment work on website 'buggy.justtestit'.
+* The repository contains web test automation demonstration work on website 'buggy.justtestit'.
 * There are 5 test scenarios automated.
 Few test scenarios execute with different set of test data, which makes the total test count 15.

 ### Prerequisite for execution ###